Coronavirus and support for deaf children – information for professionalsPublished Date: 04 Jun 2020

 Professionals should consider what resources they can share with families so that they can support their child’s education if they aren’t able to attend school.
 For example, Teachers of the Deaf may wish to share our top tips blog or our Helping your deaf child to learn resources for families.

 Our YouTube channel also has a range of video content that families and deaf young people may find useful.

 It is sensible for families to make sure they have a supply of batteries in advance and the NHS will continue to supply at least two packets of batteries per hearing aid at any one time.
 Families should not wait until they have run out to request new ones.
-If families are unable to visit the audiology clinic, it may be possible to collect new batteries locally - they are often available from health centres or GP surgeries.
-Hearing aid batteries can also be requested through the post using the child’s 'brown book' (‘yellow book’ in Scotland) and the address on the back.
+Families are advised to call or email their audiology clinic and they will arrange to post new batteries out to them.

 In an emergency, families can buy hearing aid batteries from Boots and other chemists, high street hearing aid dispensers or opticians.